KiranRaghavendra1248/Face-Recognition-and-Detection-using-CNNs/README.md

-# Face Detection and Recognition using CNNs
+# Face Detection and Recognition using One Shot Learning
 <ul>
 <li>Implemented and trained InceptionResnetV1 on custom dataset to generate face embeddings for multi-class classification on Pytorch framework, attaining 96% test accuracy on custom dataset